Zeioth/compiler.nvim/README.md

   * A way to transpile: toggleterm + termux.
   * A way run the project: Just keep the website opened it your browser.

+There is no real way to successfuly run a web project based on the filetype of the buffer, which is what this plugins does.

 ## 🌟 Support the project
 If you want to help me, please star this repository to increase the visibility of the project.